healthykitchen101/healthykitchen101.com/juicers/reviews/omega/omega-juicer-nc900hrd19.md

 *   Cleaning (35%) - **8.8**/undefined

-The Omega NC900’s intuitive design makes assembling, disassembling, and cleaning it a bliss.
+The intuitive design of the Omega NC900 makes assembling, disassembling, and cleaning a bliss.
 It takes a few minutes in total to do all of those things.
-Juicing with it requires minimal effort, too, thanks to the spacious design.
+Juicing requires minimal effort, too, thanks to the spacious chute design.

-The only thing we’d change is the reverse function, which is incorporated into the very small but tight power switch, making it a hassle to use when you’re already stressing out about a clog.
+The only thing we’d change is the reverse function, which is incorporated into the very small but tight power switch, making it a hassle to use (when you’re already stressing out about a clog!).

 ### 9.0 - Assembling

 <img src="https://cdn.healthykitchen101.com/reviews/images/juicers/omega-nc900-masticating-juicer-assembling-1-clwoeue4t002s7a8826fz37ht.jpg" alt="Removable parts of the NC900" width="300px" height="200px"><img src="https://cdn.healthykitchen101.com/reviews/images/juicers/omega-nc900-masticating-juicer-assembling-clwomo0lu00307a882m2z52ov.jpg" alt="The locking mechanism that secure the drum and body of the Omega NC900" width="300px" height="200px">

 It’s normal to feel a bit overwhelmed when you first see all the components of a masticating juicer.
 However, assembling this one is remarkably straightforward.
-We didn't even need to consult the manuals.
+We didn't even need to consult the manual.
 For newcomers to masticators, the initial assembly typically takes no more than 15 minutes, and after that, it becomes a task of mere seconds.

 A clever locking mechanism ensures a secure connection between the drum and juicer body.
 Additionally, these parts are conveniently labeled with indications and directions, eliminating any guesswork when twisting or turning.
 Every component effortlessly slots into place, streamlining the process and ensuring efficiency.